Skip to main content

 A single argument is required: an identifier for the device.
 This identifier will be used to uniquely identify your devices among others in your cloud tenant.
 This identifier will be also used as the Common Name (CN) of the certificate.
 Indeed, this certificate aims to authenticate that this device is the device with that identity.

-sudo tedge cert create --device-id my-device
+sudo tedge cert create --device-id undefined

 Show certificate details